TheDeveloperRex/Portfolio/README.md

 <hr />

-### STURMKRIEGER AI
+### STURMKRIEGER MINI-BOSS AI

 [![STURMKRIEGER AI](https://github.com/TheDeveloperRex/Portfolio/assets/101901578/b026ca2a-808c-4ae8-9a92-08e029718efd)](https://www.youtube.com/watch?v=b36_MzzxRuw&ab_channel=REX)
-Used in many areas of the main project as a mini boss that fires back at the target enemy.
+Used in many areas of the main project as a mini-boss that fires back at the target enemy.
 It can be encountered in games such as Call of Duty: Vanguard.
 * Utilized 3D space directional vectors, advanced trigonometry and calculus.
 * Utilized data structures to store data in sub-variables on the AI to access certain attributes across multiple functions without the unnecessary reassignments.
 * Utilized advanced trigonometry, calculus, 3D directional vector math to handle displacement, complex angular rotations and movement.